hermanhavva/Applied-Linear-Algebra-KSE/Theory.md

 If we know two components out of three => we can find the reverse transformation as it all comes to solving an equation, in general case the reverse transformation is performed by applying *A^(-1)*

+However, if the transformation is not **bijection**(the information is lost) => it is not possible to perform reverse transformation without ambiguity.

 7.
 - If |det(A)| > 1: the object(volume of the object) scales up